jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 print(5 <= num <= 7)
 </code></pre>

 By the way—what do you think this code does?
 Will it evaluate to `True`?
+If not, why not?

 <textarea class="hidden">
 num = 7